Annie Botha: Biography

+Young years

-Botha was born Annie Emmett on 3 July 1864 in Swellendam to John Cheere Emmett, a farmer, and his wife, Helen Laetitia Bland.
+Botha was born Annie Frances Bland Emmett on 3 July 1864 in Swellendam to John Cheere Emmett (Swellendam, 19 March 1822 – Pretoria, 26 January 1905), a farmer, and his wife, Helen Laetitia Bland (also Helena Letitia du Plessis Bland or Helena Aletta Emmett, born at George, Western Cape, 9 December 1833 – died 1895).
+Annie was an elder sister to Transvaal Boer War Bittereinder general Joseph James Cheere Emmett (J.C.
+Emmett, Swellendam, 19 January 1866 – 16 August 1933).
 She was raised in the Anglican faith and her family were members of the Church of the Province of Southern Africa.
 In 1869, her family moved to the Orange Free State and settled on a farm between Harrismith and Vrede.
 She was educated at St. Michael's School, an Anglican school in Bloemfontein run by the Community of St Michael and All Angels.
 Botha later taught at the school until she moved with her parents to Vryheid.

+Marriage to Louis Botha

 While living in Vryheid, she met Louis Botha.
 They married at the Dutch Reformed Church in Vryheid on 13 December 1886 and had five children.
 Botha later converted from Anglicanism to Dutch Reformed Protestantism.
 Shortly after their wedding, they settled on the Waterval Farm in Vryheid.

+Second Boer War, 1899–1902

 During the Second Boer War, the family relocated to Pretoria and remained there after the occupation of the city in 1900 by British forces led by Frederick Roberts, 1st Earl Roberts.
 Botha's husband served as a Boer general and later as Commander in Chief of the Transvall during the war.
 Herbert Kitchener, 1st Earl Kitchener persuaded Botha to find out if her husband would be willing to meet with him, after it seemed the Boer forces would not surrender.
 She was granted permission to visit him in Bothasberg, after a journey by train and a mule-pulled wagon.
 She convinced her husband to meet with Lord Kitchener in Middelburg in February 1901.
 The meeting was not a success for negotiations but the British proposals became a foundation for further deliberations in May 1902.

+In 1901 Botha was allowed to go to Europe, where she remained until the war ended.
+While there, she hosted Boer generals Koos de la Rey and Christiaan de Wet as they raised money for war victims.
+She returned to South Africa in 1902 and found that their home had been destroyed, so the family settled in a home on Cilliers Street in Pretoria.